 I liked Jim’s criteria of judging the state of economy of any country by comparing the official exchange rate with black market rates of currencies.
 Jim says that any difference between the two rates means something is wrong and higher the difference, bigger is the problem.
 He allays the fears of the readers by informing that they do not need to go hunting for black market, it will find them automatically.
 His advice to buy currency like any commodity and not to part with her dollars until she is satisfied with the local currency received is invaluable.

-Jim has presented other useful signs to judge the situation of any country; however, I believe that the experience while crossing the border is the best.
+In Investment Biker: Around the World, Jim has presented other useful signs to judge the situation of any country; however, I believe that the experience while crossing the border is the best.
 The behavior of border guards, ease of currency crossover, forms to be filled etc. can give a fair idea whether the country is liberal in welcoming your investment.
 Simple signs if read with care, can lead an investor to right markets.
 His advice to run away from the border, the moment one is allowed to cross is funny as well as practical, lest the guard gets the time to rethink her decision, fearing backlash from her seniors.

 Jim has presented a very simple investment strategy of benefiting from the economic growth of a country.
 He goes on to buy the blue chip companies of the country, usually the largest bank, newspaper, brewery and agricultural company.
 He repeats this strategy for multiple countries where he decides to invest during this journey.